-- Be specific.
 Don’t bog down the proposal with tons of statistics about the community.
 Rather, focus on a handful of compelling problems to be addressed by your program.
 Avoid the “spaghetti on the wall” approach that involves tossing everything out to see what sticks.
 This is a great rule of thumb for the entire proposal, but it applies to the need statement, too.